Provable Robust Watermarking for AI-Generated Text: Experiment

 \textbf{Language models.} We conduct experiments using three state-of-the-art public language models of varying sizes from different model families: GPT2-XL with 1.5B parameters \citep{Radford2019LanguageMA}, OPT-1.3B \citep{Zhang2022OPTOP}, and LLaMA-7B \citep{Touvron2023LLaMAOA}.
 Nucleus Sampling \citep{Holtzman2019TheCC} is employed as the default decoding algorithm to introduce randomness while maintaining human-like text output.
 The models are loaded from the Huggingface library \citep{Wolf2019HuggingFacesTS}, and the \texttt{generate} API function is used to adjust the logits distribution of the language model.

 \textbf{Evaluation methods.} Maintaining a low false positive rate is crucial to prevent misclassifying un-watermarked text as watermarked.
 To ensure this, we set the false positive rates at 1\% and 10\% for all detection algorithms and adjust the detection threshold accordingly.
-We report the true positive rate (TPR), F1 score, and present ROC curves.
-GPT3 (\texttt{text-davinci-003}), with 175 billion parameters and reinforcement learning from human feedback \citep{Ouyang2022TrainingLM}, is used as the oracle model for perplexity evaluation.
+We report true positive rate (TPR), F1 score, and ROC curves.
+GPT3 (\texttt{text-davinci-003}) \citep{Ouyang2022TrainingLM}, is used as the oracle model for perplexity evaluation.
 The experiments are conducted on Nvidia A100 GPUs.